gammu/gammu/docs/manual/gammu/index.rst

     Set operator logo in phone.
 When won't give file and netcode, operator logo will be removed from phone.
 When will give only filename, operator logo will be displayed for your current GSM operator.
-When give additionally network code, it will be displayed for this operator: \fBgammu setbitmap OPERATOR file "260 02"\fR
+When you give additionally network code, it will be displayed for this operator.

 .. option:: setbitmap PICTURE file location [text]